www-ivy-111/data550-final-project/README.md

-# Final Project 6
+# Final Project 8

-##  Project Environment Setting Up and Report Generation
+##  Project Environment Setting Up
 1. Clone the Repository from the github to your local machine
+2. Navigate to the project directory in terminal

+## Report Generation
+There are two ways to generate the report: locally on your computer or using a Docker image.

+- Locally:
-2. Make sure you have `make` and `R` installed on your system
+1. Make sure you have `make` and `R` installed on your system
-3. Make sure you have `renv` r package is installed
+2. Make sure you have `renv` R package is installed
-4. Open a terminal in the project directory
+3. Open a terminal in the project directory
-5. Run command `make install` to restore the R package environment using `renv`
+4. Run command `make install` to restore the R package environment using `renv`
-6. Run `make report` to compile the final report
+5. Run `make report` to compile the final report

+- Using Docker:
+1. Download the image from [DockerHub Repository](https://hub.docker.com/r/wwwivy111/data550_final_project/)
+2. Run command `make mount-report` in the terminal to generate the report
+3. The compiled report should be in your local `\report` folder
+4. (Optional) If you prefer to build the image yourself instead of downloading it from DockerHub, use the command `make data550_final_project`.
+An image called "project_image" will be built.

 ## Repository stucture
 The raw dataset `Thyroid_Diff.csv` was saved in the `data/` folder.